snsaiphoo/binf6110_assignment2/README.md

 All command-line software used in this analysis was executed using containerized environments for reproducibility and version control.
 Singularity was used to pull pre-built Docker images and convert them into `.sif` container files stored in a dedicated `containers/` directory.

 #### 1.2 - R Environment (For Step 4.0)
-All required CRAN and Bioconductor dependencies can be installed by running the [`00_packages.R`](scripts/00_packages.R) script provided in this repository.
+Analysis was run with R version 4.5.1.
+All required CRAN and Bioconductor dependencies, including version numbers, can be installed by running the [`00_packages.R`](scripts/00_packages.R) script in this repository.

 #### 1.3 - Data Acquisition
 The Flor yeast samples were obtained from the NCBI Sequence Read Archive (SRA) and correspond to the yeast biofilm (velum) development study described in [1].
 The _Saccharomyces cerevisiae_ samples were collected at three stages of biofilm formation during wine aging: